serokell/blog-posts/Alex and Happy Part 2/article.md

 If you are stuck and need some synchronization, you can find the code up to this point [here](https://gist.github.com/heitor-lassarote/fec2bb3feeb30f47be5a685937011917).

-Moving on, let's continue parsing types and arguments for declarations.
+Moving on, let's continue with parsing types and arguments of declarations.

 ```happy
 type :: { Type L.Range }